knaw-huc/data-envelopes/help_documentation.md

 ## Access

-* Access Level - A selected access level
+* Access Level - Select one of the access levels

 ### Access Open
 If the level is 'open access', then you can enter more information about how the open access works